 You could walk, but this could take between 1 and 2 hours depending on your speed and how many times you get lost.

-Another, would be to hire a motorcycle or bicycle for the day and do some sightseeing while you visa is being processed.
+Another way would be to hire a motorcycle or bicycle for the day and do some sightseeing for the rest of the day.

 More pages on our site that may be of interest to you